r3w0p/r3w0p.github.io/content/about/_index.md

 ## Personal Summary

-🔬 I am a software engineer and data science researcher interested in the following topics: machine learning, complex event processing, and Internet of Things.
+🔬 I am a software engineer and data science researcher using Machine Learning with fluorescence spectroscopy for novel approaches to substance detection.

-🧸 I am particularly interested in the theory and praxis of the Web of Things and its related standards and protocols.
+🧸 I am interested in the theory and praxis of the Web of Things and its related standards and protocols, as well as the use of Complex Event Processing for live data stream processing.

-🧶 I have a variety of hobbies: baking, crocheting, numismatics, beer brewing, among others.
+🧶 I have a variety of other hobbies: baking, crocheting, numismatics, beer brewing, among others.

 ## Profiles